tklebel/rOpenSci-blog/draft.md

 and I looked for better options.

-The first idea which I had was simply to scale computing power: I had a faster machine at home, and planned to read the data into R at work, save it as `.rds`, and then process it at home on the faster machine (for some reason I didn't want to carry the original data home).
+The first idea which I had was simply to scale computing power: I had a faster machine at home and planned to read the data into R at work, save it as `.rds`, and then process it at home on the faster machine (for some reason I didn't want to carry the original data home).
 Apparently, this is not as easy as it sounds.
 If you parse a file with `xml2::read_xml()` you don't get the content of the